 I hate my birthday.
-As much as I don’t like to admit, I have high expectations for my birthday.
-However, in the past every birthday seems to fall flat.
-Even today, when I hesitantly plan a birthday event I can’t help but be disappointed.
+And as much as I hate to admit, I have high expectations for the day.
+Unfortunately though, every birthday falls flat.
 Friends don’t show up.
 People cancel.
 Family forgets to call.
-And I wish I didn’t care but I do.
-To avoid this entirely, I’ve decided to go on an adventure each birthday.
+To avoid this entirely, I’ve decided to go on an adventure each year on my birthday.
 That way, the day is mine and only mine.

 All of my tattoos mean something special (mostly family or experience related).
 Funny story though, my first tattoo was with a complete stranger.
 I flew out to San Diego for work and met a random guy.
 We ate tacos and I got my very first tattoo.
-It was one of five stars representing my brothers and I. When we were tiny, we’d sleep up on my grammy’s rooftop deck watching stars shoot across the sky.
+It was one of five stars representing us five kids.
+When we were tiny, we’d sleep on my grandma’s rooftop counting the shooting stars as they fell from the sky.

 I’m strangely obsessed with Korean culture but didn’t even know where it was on a map until a few years ago.
 After struggling through my move to South Korea and the original adjustment of a strange country, I began to fall in love with the people, food, language, music and culture.
 I even took a class at Ewha Women’s University to study the language.